Values and Behaviour

 The Rule of Law

-Visits from authorities, such as the Police and Fire Service, help reinforce this message.
 Expectations are reinforced regularly and opportunities are sought frequently to praise positive choices.
 Pupils modelling behaviour consistent with the school’s high expectation are regularly recognised and used as role models for others.
 Opportunities are provided regularly for children and staff to participate or spectate in sporting activities which represent good examples of fairness, rules and etiquette in sport.

 Individual Liberty

 At Summerswood Primary School, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
 Pupils are given the freedom to make choices and become critical thinkers through evaluating, reflecting and collecting valid and reliable evidence to make good decisions, for example: whether it is through choice of challenge and how they record their learning using key skills to present information and communicate ideas.
-We encourage children to pursue their interests and talents through engagement with a wide variety of extra-curricular activities.
-We also talk to children about the concept of human rights in assemblies, PSHCE lessons, and we teach them the importance of liberty and the effects of loss of liberty.
+We encourage children to pursue their interests and talents through engagement in extra-curricular activities.
+We also talk to children about the concept of human rights in assemblies, PSHE lessons, and we teach them the importance of liberty and the effects of loss of liberty.

 Mutual Respect